-Law enforcement- Sierra County is served by a small (12 sworn) Sheriff's Office.
-The Sheriff's Office covers all aspects of law enforcement including the investigation of juvenile delinquency, crimes against children and also participates in the county's SARB.
+Law enforcement- Sierra County is served by a small (12 sworn) sheriff's office.
+The sheriff's office covers all aspects of law enforcement including the investigation of juvenile delinquency, crimes against children and participates in the county's SARB.

-Probation- Sierra County is served by a probation department that currently consists of two (2) sworn staff which includes the chief probation officer.
-Both officers respond to juvenile delinquency and truancy matters.
-There is always an on-call officer to respond during any nonbusiness hours.
-Probation regularly attends county SARB meetings and is involved in several interactive programs with the schools.
+Probation- Sierra County is served by a probation department that currently consists of three (3) sworn staff which includes the chief probation officer and two (2) deputies.
+Both the chief and deputies respond to juvenile delinquency and truancy matters.
+There is always an on-call officer to respond during any non-business hours.
+Probation regularly attends county SARB meetings and is involved in several interactive programs with the schools and the county JJC.

-Education- Sierra County is served by an elementary school, a combined middle and high school and a combined K-12 school.
+Education- Sierra County is served by an elementary school, a combined middle and high school,I and a combined K-12 school.
 There is an additional opportunity at the Sierra Pass Continuation School and adult education.

 Mental Health- Sierra County is served by a small mental health department of which juveniles and adults can access services both in and outside of the justice system.
-Services range from peer counseling (on site service in schools), traditional counseling services, psychological services and medication management.
+Services range from peer counseling (onsite service in schools), traditional counseling services, psychological services, and medication management.